davidlighty/Note2Myself/Project_Journal.md

 ---

+##### Note Type Views

+Split and create folder/files for each note view type.
+Will blend creating a "note view" to pull in the appropriate "type" view.

 ##### User Auth

 Implemented simple User Auth with Slim's encrypted php session support.
 Implemented a backbone modal login form [Backbone.Modal](http://awkward.github.io/backbone.modal/)  Only issue I see so far is that re-clicking the same URL/Route doesn't reload like a postback...as you're already on that route.